ngreen-gt/jekyll-now/_posts/2016-06-19-Summer-Code-v.0.0.2.md

 ---
 published: false
 ---
+## Skinny Tableau

+We are making a map using Tableau!

+Tableau is a data visualization tool.
+We are using it because they sponsored copies to FIRST teams.

+## Get Tableau

+You can download a 14 day trial from <http://www.tableau.com/products/desktop/download>.
+If you make the best map, I'll get you a product code.

+## Find some data

+## Get Mapbox

+Getting into data analysis can be daunting, but starting with simple tasks you'll find it isn't that difficult.
+If stuck, there are so many resources online.
+I'll list some in [Resources](http://frc1108.github.io/2016-06-19-Summer-Code-v.0.0.2.html#resources).

+The purpose of data analysis is to help when making decisions.
+In FIRST, picking other teams for the playoffs is an important decision.
+Most teams rely on data from earlier matches to decide which teams they are best with.
+Getting to use the data science toolkit
+Getting into programming can be daunting because of the sometimes steep learning curve.
+There are many different possible programming languages and programs.
+Data science is a

+## Overview

+In this code session, you'll be introduced to data analysis software.
+The task is making a custom map visualization using **Tableau**.

+Many different programs can be used to analyze and visualize data.
+In FIRST, many individuals have developed scouting workflows.
+A workflow is just a combination of steps that you take to 

 In this summer code session, you'll make a custom map using **Tableau**, interactive visualization software.
 The skills learned will be introductory topics in data science.